jupyterhub/action-major-minor-tag-calculator/README.md

 ## Recommended input parameters

 - `githubToken`: The GitHub token, required so this action can fetch tags using the GitHub API.
-If this this parameter is not set then `defaultTag` (if set) or an empty list will be returned.
+If this parameter is not set then `defaultTag` (if set) or an empty list will be returned.

 ## Optional input parameters